 - Responding customer needs with targeted communications

 A successful customer relationship strategy can manage both the business operations and customers interactions simultaneously.
 It often includes special software applications, called CRM software.
 It helps organizations in tracking and organizing their existing customer base.
-The ultimate aim of CRM is to establish a healthy relationship with customers so that they keep coming back- returning customers.
+The ultimate aim of CRM service is to establish a healthy relationship with customers so that they keep coming back- returning customers.

 CRM for Your Business